wrex/rexs.tips/content/guitar/tests/min-penta/pans/min-i-iv/index.md

 ### Playing the changes

-(Skip this section if you haven't studied the _major_ pentatonic scale yet.)

-Repeat the exercises above, playing the changes by:
+Repeat the exercises above, playing the changes:

-1. Using Am pentatonic over Am, and E (major) pentatonic over E7.
+1. Repeat the exercise using Am pentatonic over Am, and Dm pentatonic over Dm.

-2. Continuing to use Am pentatonic, but adding the notes G&sharp; and B from the E7 chord to the scale.

-Note that playing the changes over E7 is much different than playing over Em7!
-One half step makes a huge difference.
+2. Repeat the exercise by staying on Am pentatonic, but "extending the handle" over Dm by playing F. (Note that F can be found in other locations, too!)

 ## Pass criteria

 You can never really "master" this exercise.
 Try to stick with it for at least an hour or more, but come back to it periodically as you gain more experience.